MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxrealtimescoring.md

- #rxRealTimeScoring: Real-time scoring in SQL Server R Services
+ #rxRealTimeScoring: Real-time scoring in SQL Server ML Services
  ##Description

-Real-time scoring brings the `rxPredict` functionality available in **RevoScaleR** and **MicrosoftML** packages to Machine Learning Server and SQL Server platforms with near real-time performance.
+Real-time scoring brings the `rxPredict` functionality available in **RevoScaleR/revoscalepy** and **MicrosoftML** packages to  Microsoft ML Server and SQL Server platforms with near real-time performance.

-You can take advantage of this functionality by upgrading your in-database R Services to Microsoft R Server 9.1 using the information in the following [`link`](https://docs.microsoft.com/sql/advanced-analytics/r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services)
+This functionality is available on SQL Server 2017+.
+On SQL Server 2016, you can take advantage of this functionality by upgrading your in-database R Services to the latest Microsoft ML Server using the information in the following [`link`](https://docs.microsoft.com/en-us/sql/advanced-analytics/r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services)
 .

-**NOTE:** This document contains information regarding **Real-time scoring in SQL Server R Services**.
-For information regarding **Real-time scoring in R Server**, please refer to the [`publishService`](https://msdn.microsoft.com/microsoft-r/operationalize/data-scientist-manage-services#publishservice) documentation.
+**NOTE:** This document contains information regarding **Real-time scoring in SQL Server ML Services**.
+For information regarding **Real-time scoring in ML Server**, please refer to the [`publishService`](https://msdn.microsoft.com/en-us/microsoft-r/operationalize/data-scientist-manage-services#publishservice) documentation.

  ##Details

-This feature allows models trained using **RevoScaleR** and **MicrosoftML** packages to be used for high performance scoring in SQL Server.
+With Microsoft R Server 9.1 version, we are introducing this feature which allows models trained using **RevoScaleR(revoscalepy)** and **MicrosoftML** packages to be used for high performance scoring in SQL Server.
 These models can be published and scored without using R interpreter, which reduces the overhead of multiple process interactions.
-Hence it allows for faster prediction performance in enterprise scenarios.
+Hence it allows for faster prediction performance.

 The following is the list of models that are currently supported in real-time scoring: